 The Shining Light Regional Cooperation Awards are fittingly dedicated to, and named in honor of, the widely respected Neal Shine who promoted his love for Detroit and his vision for stronger ties among all metro communities during his 45-year career with the Detroit Free Press.
 Mr. Shine passed away in April of 2007.

-The sixth annual Shining Light Regional Cooperation Awards ceremony recognized four regional heroes:
+The eigth annual Shining Light Regional Cooperation Awards recognized four regional heroes:

 For information on past honorees, please click here.